thesaigoneer/atomic-saigon/README.md

 # Atomic-KDE-Saigon &nbsp; [![build-ublue](https://github.com/blue-build/template/actions/workflows/build.yml/badge.svg)](https://github.com/blue-build/template/actions/workflows/build.yml)

-This the setup for my customized ublue-kinoite image, using the BlueBuild toolkit, based on Fedora Kinoite 40.
+This is the setup of my customized ublue-kinoite image, using the BlueBuild toolkit, based on Fedora Kinoite 40.

 For more information i refer to their website at https://universal-blue.org/.
 You can find a large number of other specific images there as well.